Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

-It's not something you'll need to (or want to) use too often, but knowing how to read/write data directly to some file without needing any complicated serialisation frameworks might be something you'll use some day.
+It's not something you'll need to (or want to) use too often, but knowing how to read/write data directly to some file without needing any complicated serialization frameworks might be something you'll use some day.

 That said, there are a lot of better alternatives out there, with most of them allowing you to write code that has similar performance characteristics with no